EderlMarkus/EderlMarkus/README.md

 I've worked with all kinds of Frameworks, Libraries and Packages, you can check out a few of my Projects in my Repository Tab.

-Feel free to contact me vià Mail at **<a href="mailto:office@edma.at?Subject=github.com/EderlMarkus">office@edma.at**</a>
+Feel free to contact me: **<a href="mailto:office@edma.at?Subject=github.com/EderlMarkus">office@edma.at**</a>

 - 🔭 I’m currently working on

-  - my Smarthome: Zigbee2Mqtt, NodeRed and React for the Frontend
+  - my Smarthome: Zigbee2MQTT, NodeRed and React for the Frontend
-  - Automating Tasks with Powershell
+  - automating Tasks with Powershell
   - several PWAs (with Vue and React)

+- ⚡ Fun facts:
+  - Besides Web-Development, I strongly believe in Automation, and I've built several API-Bots for helping with daily tasks, like Jira/Confluence-Updates, Slack Comments, Data-Management, etc.

 ## Stuff I worked with